 The Cosmology of the Divine Comedy

 If you think poetry and maths are poles apart, think again.
 Around the sixth century, Indian poet and mathematician Virahanka codified the structure of Sanskrit poetry, formulating rules for the patterns of long and short syllables.
 In this process, a sequence emerged in which each term is the sum of the preceding two.
-This is precisely the sequence studied centuries later by Leonardo Bonacci of Pisa, which we now call the Fibonacci sequence [TM241 or search for “thatsmaths” at irishtimes.com].
+This is … Continue reading The Cosmology of the Divine Comedy

 Adding a Point to Make a Space Compact

 The real line is an example of a locally compact Hausdorff space.
 In a Hausdorff space, two distinct points have disjoint neighbourhoods.
-As the old joke says, “any two points can be housed off from each other”.
+As the old joke says, ``any two points can be housed off from each other''.
 We will define local compactness below.
-The one-point compactification is a way of embedding a locally compact Hausdorff space in a compact space.
-In particular, it is a way to “make the real line compact”.
+The one-point compactification is a way of embedding a locally compact Hausdorff … Continue reading Adding a Point to Make a Space Compact

 Spiric curves and phase portraits

 We are very familiar with the conic sections, the curves formed from the intersection of a plane with a cone.
 There is another family of curves, the Spiric sections, formed by the intersections of a torus by planes parallel to its axis.
-Like the conics, they come in various forms, depending upon the distance of the plane from the axis of the torus (see Figure above).
-We examine how spiric curves may be found in the phase-space of a dynamical system.
+Like the conics, they come in various forms, depending upon the distance of … Continue reading Spiric curves and phase portraits

 Curvature and Geodesics on a Torus